collective/collective.dynatree/README.rst

             selectMode=3,
             minExpandLevel=2),
     ),

+For a complete example look at the code in folder ``src/collective/dynatree/example/at``.

 Widget Parameters
 -----------------
 (additional to the usal suspects of TypesWidget)

 selectMode
     1=single, 2=multiple

 minExpandLevel
     Number of levels which are not allowed to collapse; default=0.

-rootVisible
-    Wether a root node should be showed or not; default=False.

 autoCollapse
-    Automatically collapse all siblings, when a node is expanded; default=False.
+    Automatically collapse all siblings, when a node is expanded;
+    default=False.

 leafsOnly
-    Wether to select only leafs or allow also to select nodes with leafs; default=False.
+    Wether to select only leafs or allow also to select nodes with leafs;
+    default=False.

 showKey
    To show the terms key in front of the terms value set this to a format string like ``"%s: %s"``; default=None.
 You can put HTML inside, ie.
    ``<span class="dynatree-key">%s</span>&ndash;<span class="dynatree-value">%s<span>``.
    Thus you can apply custom formats.

 -------------------
 Example-ContentType
 -------------------

-An example ContentType is provided, but disabled by default.
-To enable it add ``collective.dynatree[example]`` to both, the eggs and zcml section in your buildout.
-Rerun buildout, restart Plone and install the ``jquery.dynatree EXAMPLE Content Types`` as an add-on product.
+Example content-types are provided, but disabled by default.
+To enable it add ``collective.dynatree[at_example]`` and/or ``collective.dynatree[dx_example]`` to both, the eggs and zcml section in your buildout.
+Rerun buildout, restart Plone and install the ``jquery.dynatree AT EXAMPLE Content Type`` and/or ``jquery.dynatree DX EXAMPLE Content Type`` as an add-on product.

 Source Code and Contributions
 =============================

 If you want to help with the development (improvement, update, bug-fixing, ...) of ``collective.dynatree`` this is a great idea!

 The code is located in the
 `github collective <https://github.com/collective/collective.dynatree>`_.

 You can clone it or `get access to the github-collective
 <http://collective.github.com/>`_ and work directly on the project.

 Maintainers of collective.dynatree are Jens Klein and Peter Holzer.
 We appreciate any contribution and if a release is needed to be done on pypi, please just contact one of us.

 Contributors